 They get to pick their balloon colors and we do our standard jokes about the colors they pick.
 Then we move on with more custom stuff:

-Step one, we demonstrate the flexibility of the low density poly tubing.
+Step one, we demonstrate the strength of this low density poly tubing.

 We lead the volunteers in a ridiculous calisthenics routine with the balloons.